viraxpress/Frontend/README.md

 ### Important Notes:

-- We have tested our theme frontend on Magento 2.4.5-px and 2.4.6-px versions, running on both PHP 8.1 and 8.2.
+- We have tested our theme frontend on Magento 2.4.6-px and 2.4.7-px versions, running on both PHP 8.1 and 8.2.
 For other versions, any future developments or updates will be announced here as new releases.
 - This package is intended for developers who are already familiar with Magento 2 development.
 Since it is free and open source, we do not provide support for setup-related queries, except for addressing genuine bugs.
 - Ensure that your server specifications and cache settings are properly adjusted according to your requirements to achieve the desired optimization in performance and speed.
+- While using third-party tracking tools, the score may gradually decrease.
+Please ensure that you are optimizing them as well.
 - The images provided with this theme's frontend are for display purposes only and should not be used on the website for any commercial purposes.
 - To maintain the performance score, use web-optimized images.
 - Avoid using smaller-dimension images.
 Ensure the image dimensions are approximately 100-125% of the actual image container.